cortoproject/corto/README.md

 # Background
 Integrating different products and technologies is often a major part of product development and it slows down innovation.
 Sometimes it is a bump in the road, and sometimes it is a 4000ft mountain that must be climbed.
 There are companies that make lots of money from selling products that solve the integration problem.

-We believe time and money are better spent on innovation, not integration.
-We think that the only way to bring down the cost of integration is large-scale collaboration.
-We think that we can kickstart this innovation with an independent, open source, liberally licensed framework that offers a structured approach to 1) sharing projects and 2) sharing data between projects.
+We believe time and money are better spent on innovation, not integration, and that the only way to bring down the cost of integration is large-scale collaboration.
+We also believe that what is needed to kickstart this innovation is an independent, open source, liberally licensed framework that offers a structured approach to 1) sharing projects and 2) sharing data between projects.

 That is why, for the past 5 years, we have been working on Corto.